Leadership in a Challenging Century | Summer 2018

 This program offers eligible executives from Brazil and other countries the opportunity to attend sessions led by Columbia University faculty as well as practitioners, during the Summer, at Columbia University in NYC.

-Students who successfully complete the session will receive a certificate of completion issued by SIPA.
+Students who successfully complete the session will receive a Certificate of Participation issued by SIPA.

 OBJECTIVES AND AUDIENCE